biggest refugee crisis in world history

 first probe to fly into the Sun's outer atmosphere

 (corona) for the first time.
-This probe travels to within 5.9 million
+The probe travels to within 5.9 million

 km (3.6 million miles) of the Sun's surface – just four times the length